tdongsi/tdongsi.github.io/source/_posts/2016-02-17-symlinks-in-git.markdown

 /path/to/target
 ```

-If you unknowningly try to run some symlinks linked to SQL scripts like that, you might endup with numerous errors like this:
+If you unknowingly try to run some symlinks linked to SQL scripts like that, you might end up with numerous errors like this:

 ``` plain
 vsql:schema_create.sql:1: ERROR 4856:  Syntax error at or near "/" at character 1